TidalCub/Uni-PHP/README.md

     }
   ```

-you can check hashed passwords by using phps built in methid
+you can check hashed passwords by using phps built-in method
 `password_verify($input_password, $hashed_password)`

 And now your user can sign in. `$_SESSION['user'] = $row["id"]` is used to save the current user to a session, more on it next section.

 # Creating a Session
-Sessions allow for data to persit across pages.
+Sessions allow for data to persist across pages.

 **Starting a session**
 `session_start();`